 - Read now: Here are the best places to eat cheaply

 Here is another fun game to try.

-Most people choose either 7 days or 30 days for this challenge to last.
+Most people choose seven days or 30 days for this challenge to last.

 What categories can you pick from?

-For example, you wouldn’t do this with your mortgage/rent or electric bill.
+For example, you wouldn’t do this with your mortgage payment, rent, or electric bill.

-If you find yourself overspending on the weekends, do a no spend weekend challenge.
+If you are overspending on the weekends, do a no spend weekend challenge.

 No fun nights out, no groceries, no gas, nothing.

-While the goal here isn’t to have you give up spending completely on the weekends going forward, it is to open your mind to the idea of spending less money.
+While the goal here isn’t to have you give up spending entirely on the weekends from now on, it is to open your mind to the idea of spending less money.

 Many of us spend on the weekends because we get bored.